 Vegetarian nights are on Monday and Wednesday and then there’s Friday Night Delight which includes a two-course meal and live music.
-When the weather's good, the tables are moved outside to the grassy strip through the centre of Sønder Boulevard.
-Tickets to Absalon’s fællesspisning can be purchased ahead online, or bought at the door if there’s space.
+When the weather's good, the tables are moved outside to the grassy strip through the center of Sønder Boulevard.
+Tickets to Absalon’s fællesspisning can be purchased ahead online or bought at the door if there’s space.

 Sønder Boulevard 73

-Kafa X is a community kitchen that holds fællesspisning every Tuesday evening at 7pm.
+Kafa X is a community kitchen that holds fællesspisning every Tuesday at 7 pm.
 The food is vegan (sometimes vegetarian) and most of the ingredients are things that would usually go to waste—donated by local grocery stores and bakeries in the area at the end of the day and collected by volunteers.

-Send Flere Kydderier is primarily located in Nørrebrohallen and their café is open daily for breakfast, lunch and dinner.
-On Tuesday and Thursday evenings, they hold fællesspisning between 5pm and 8pm.
-The food is always different, as the organisation is run by women from all sorts of cultural and culinary backgrounds.
-One day you might be eating marrocan, the next lebanese, the next korean, and so on.
+Send Flere Kydderier is primarily located in Nørrebrohallen and their café is open daily for breakfast, lunch, and dinner.
+On Tuesday and Thursday evenings, they hold fællesspisning between 5 pm and 8 pm.
+The food is always different, as the organization is run by women from all sorts of cultural and culinary backgrounds.
+One day you might be eating Morrocan, the next Lebanese, the next Korean, and so on.

 The name, "Send More Spices" is inspired by the women who migrated to Denmark in the 80s and 90s who would always ask their families to send more spices to Denmark.
 And it's in this spirit that the organization was founded in 2013, for and by ethnic minority women—who are often overlooked in the Danish labor market.
 They created a place where women can work and share their native cuisine with Copenhageners.